-Spontuneous is some side splitting fun for those who love their tunes.
-One of the best board game for tween girls, though it might also appeal to your tween boy.
+Spontuneous is some side-splitting fun for those who love their tunes.
+One of the best board games for tween girls, though it might also appeal to your tween boy.

 The game continues until your original sketchbook gets passed back to you for the big reveal.
 It includes 1700 words, eight erasable sketchbooks(played by eight people), eight dry eraser makers, and eight clean-up cloths.